 • Food triggers like sulfites, food additives, and sugar

-This is the form of asthma that affects both children and adults, and can be well-managed or totally cured by avoiding triggers and by making dietary changes.
+This is the form of asthma that affects both children and adults, and can be well-managed by avoiding triggers and by making dietary changes.

 Intrinsic Asthma triggers: